Glatzli/model_comparison_codes/Model_description_daniel.md

 - why does hannes interpolate pressure at wind levels if the same vertical coordinate is used (model_level_number or height for both?!) maybe I could also use the "IRIS"-package for reading this data? https://scitools-iris.readthedocs.io/en/stable/userguide/index.html
+- rh metpy calc: working correct (%?) -> looks o.k. from plotting

 ToDo:
--> für 2d plots mehrere gitterpunkte einlesen: zB mit fixed point fkt, dann halt jeden gitterpkt einzeln -> read_ukmo_fixed_time is loosing lat/lon info => transform them w. fct get_rotated_index_of_lat_lon (works currently only for 1 point)...
+- no read_fixed_time: is loosing lat/lon info => transform them w. fct get_rotated_index_of_lat_lon (works currently only for 1 point)...

--> is rh: relative humidity working correct (%?) -> looks o.k. from plotting
+evtl with fixed point fkt, dann halt jeden gitterpkt einzeln

 coordinates:
 - time: half an hour steps from 2017.10.15 12:00:00 to 2017.10.16 12:00:00 (drop first 2h)